-A. nitens was first described by Prinsloo and Kelly (2009) soon after it was discovered and collected in Tanzania during an exploratory survey for natural enemies of Erythrina gall wasp.
+Aprostocetus nitens was first described to science by Prinsloo and Kelly (2009) after it was collected during exploratory surveys for natural enemies of Erythrina gall wasp in South Africa, Tanzania, and Kenya between 2005-2006.
 This species is quite small (1.1-1.7 mm long), and shiny black in color with a dark metallic green tinge and yellow gaster, antennae, and legs.
-The wings are transparent with brown venation (see Prinsloo and Kelly 2009 for full description).
+The wings are transparent with brown venation (see Prinsloo and Kelly, 2009, for full description).